mspncp/gosu-wiki/C---Tutorial.md

 }
 ```

 The constructor initializes the `Gosu::Window` base class.
-The parameters shown here create a 640x480 pixels large, non-fullscreen window.
+The parameters shown here create a 640x480 pixels large window.
 Then it changes the caption, which is empty until then.
 Note that Gosu uses `std::wstring` almost everywhere.

 `update()` and `draw()` are overrides of `Gosu::Window`'s member functions. `update()` is (by default) called 60 times per second and should contain the main game logic, such as moving objects around and testing for collisions.